FelixNahrstedt/Turbine-Analyser/README.md

 49.3065742 11.5390677
 Bundesland = Bayern; Windräder durch = 41

-# Wo ist es schwer erkennbar:
+# Where is it hardly visible?:
 Schatten auf See/Meer:
 53.4222285 10.4005054
 Bundesland = Schleswig-Holstein; Windräder durch = 0 - 310